-During the bail application, Crown prosecutor Vivianne Morkos said Long had a threatening and aggressive tone in a recorded interview with police and had threatened to return to the victim’s house to “bash” him properly.
+During the bail application, prosecutor Vivianne Morkos said Long had a threatening and aggressive tone in a recorded interview with police and had threatened to return to the victim’s house to “bash” him properly.

 Long had also suggested he could have shot the victim with a crossbow if he wanted to cause him greater harm.

 The court heard Long had the crossbow in his ute on the day of the attack.